Bursary and other funds

 This money is paid directly to the childcare provider, but a weekly timesheet must be completed both by the provider and the student, and this then submitted to us for payment.

 Childcare is calculated based on your timetabled classes - usually 3 days per week plus placement time if your course requires this.
-Payments are only made for term time weeks and is not payable for college holidays or closure days.
+Payments are only made for term time weeks and is not payable for holidays or closure days.
 It is expected that students will use the Government Funded Nursery provision for 2 to 5-year-olds where possible.

 Please note that FE bursary, childcare and hardship funds are discretionary and cash limited.
 This means that even though you may be eligible to apply for these funds they are allocated on a "first come, first served" basis and may run out.
 Payments may also be withheld if attendance or behaviour is not satisfactory.